loopsocial/ExoPlayer/docs/demo-application.md

 `--esa drm_key_request_properties name1,value1`).

-To play a playlist of samples, set the intent's action to `com.google.android.exoplayer.demo.action.VIEW_LIST`.
-The sample configuration extras remain the same as for `com.google.android.exoplayer.demo.action.VIEW`, except for two differences:
+To play a playlist of samples, set the intent's action to `com.firework.android.exoplayer.demo.action.VIEW_LIST`.
+The sample configuration extras remain the same as for `com.firework.android.exoplayer.demo.action.VIEW`, except for two differences:

 * The extras' keys should have an underscore and the 0-based index of the sample